KarenRugerioA/TC3007C_AI/README.md

 ## LICENSE

 This software is open source under the license [BSD 3-Clause](https://github.com/myrosandrade89/TC3007C_AI/blob/develop/LICENSE.md).
-Preserve the copy rights to the authors and contributors of this repo.

-Any use of this software must include the names of the authors:
-Karen Rugerio ([KarenRugerioA](https://github.com/KarenRugerioA)); Myroslava Sanchez([myrosandrade89](https://github.com/myrosandrade89)); Alejandro Castro ([AlexReusC](https://github.com/AlexReusC)); Jose Antonio Bobadilla ([AntonioBobadilla](https://github.com/AntonioBobadilla));
+Preserve the copy rights to the authors and contributors of this repo: Karen Rugerio ([KarenRugerioA](https://github.com/KarenRugerioA)); Myroslava Sanchez([myrosandrade89](https://github.com/myrosandrade89)); Alejandro Castro ([AlexReusC](https://github.com/AlexReusC)); Jose Antonio Bobadilla ([AntonioBobadilla](https://github.com/AntonioBobadilla))

+If you plan to copy, modify, or distribute any of this code, you must include:

+- The full text of the license
+- The original copyright notice